 Kristof is a social psychologist & senior lecturer at the university of Kent where he runs SHARKLab (Study of Human InterGroup & Animal Relations).
 He is the author of “Why We Love & Exploit Animals”.

+In this video, Jamie talks to author, activist and academic Jeff Sebo.
+Amongst many other roles, Jeff is Director of the Animal Studies M.A.
+Program at New York University, is a board member at Animal Charity Evaluators and is a Senior Fellow at Sentient Media.
 We talk about spanning philosophy disciplines and taking academic thinking into the real world through activism for a multi-species political society.
 We discuss Jeff’s journey from considering Christian ministry, through reactionary atheism, then to a more generous interpretation of religious thinking.
 We cover naturalism, sentience, the nature of consciousness and much more!

 In this video, Jamie talks to author and associate professor Josh Gellers.
 Josh’s work spans animal, environmental and artificial intelligence ethics and law.
 He is a research fellow with the Earth System Governance Project and is a Fulbright scholar.
 He is Author of “Rights for Robots”.We talk about growing up in a culturally Jewish household, non-human rights (animal, robot or otherwise) and how to take a pluralistic approach that “wades in the waters of other ways of knowing” without slipping into a relativism that excuses causing needless harm.